MathiasGartner/TDVMC/config/examples/README.md

 ## the following properties need to be set in the config file:

-- `CONFIG_VERSION` : the currently supported version of a config file is specified in src/TDVMC.cpp in the variable `requiredConfigVersion` and is cuurently set to "0.24".
+- `CONFIG_VERSION` : the currently supported version of a config file is specified in src/TDVMC.cpp in the variable `requiredConfigVersion` and is currently set to "0.24".
 If new config fields are added/renamed/deleted, this value should be updated.
 - `SYSTEM_TYPE` : the type of physical model that is simulated.
 The value must correspond to a class located in src/IPhysicalSystems/ eg. "Bosons1D"
 - `OUTPUT_DIRECTORY` : in this directory a new simulation directory for all the output files will be created.
 The simulation directory is created as "step=<MC_NSTEPS>_therm=<MC_NTHERMSTEPS>_time=<TIMESTEP><OUT_DIR_SUFFIX>" if no value for <OUT_DIR_NAME> is specified.
 - `OUT_DIR_SUFFIX` : name that is appended to the created simulation directory, eg: "_GS_1D_N=100_"